Rome Point Seals

 Population and Distribution -

-Feeding - Harbor seals prey primarily upon fish such as herring, menhaden, alewives, sea bass, mackeral, and flatfish.
+Feeding - Harbor seals prey primarily upon fish such as menhaden, alewives, Atlantic herring, sea bass, and flatfish.
 Opportunistic feeders, they may also take mollusks, squid, or crustaceans.
 A steady supply of fish which have a high oil content is a critical component of the seal's diet; adult harbor seals will take 8 to 12 pounds of fish per day when forage fish are plentiful.
 Seal pups are nourished by their mothers fat-rich milk for about 4 weeks after their birth.

 Size and Weight - Adult male harbor seals range in size from 4 to 6 feet in length and weigh 200 to 300 pounds.
-Adult female harbor seals are slightly smaller, ranging in size from 4 to 5.5 feet in length and weigh 200 to 250 pounds.
+Adult female harbor seals are slightly smaller, ranging in size from 4 to 5.5 feet in length and weighing in 200 to 250 pounds.
 Seal pups are about 2 to 3 feet long at birth, weighing 15 to 25 lbs.

 Swimming and Diving - The estimated maximum speed at which harbor seals can swim is 15 mph, with possible acceleration to as much as 20 mph in short bursts.
 It is believed that they are capable of diving to depths as deep as 2000 feet.
 There are documented cases of harbor seals remaining under water without surfacing for 15 minutes; other reports of seals staying down for as long as 25 minutes are possibly true but less well-substantiated.
 More typically, they will cruise underwater 2 to 3 minutes between breaths.
 Seals exhale when they dive to reduce their buoyancy and their heart rate slows considerably to reduce oxygen consumption while the seal is submerged.